eastoncrowther/startup/README.md

   - fetching game status (round number)
   - getting the weather through the getWeather api
 - **DB/Login** - Store users, and previous games in database.
 Register and login users.
 Credentials securely stored in database.
 - **WebSocket** - Enables real-time communication between the players and the server.
-ENsures smooth gameplay
+Ensures smooth gameplay

 ## 🚀 AWS deliverable